Creativity is one of the most prized skills of the 21st century yet there is no scientific consensus on how it should be measured

 Michael Mose Biskjær is Assistant Professor of Digital Design at Aarhus University.
 By combining digital design, creativity, and innovation research, he adopts an interdisciplinary perspective to explore both theoretically and empirically the impact of digitalization on various creative practices.
 Among his main research interests are constraints, ideation, collaboration, and inspiration in, as well as new management methods for, creative design processes.
 In addition to developing courses in this field, he has recently been the driving force behind a creativity teaching package for high school and university students.

 Professor Kobi Gal is a faculty member of the Department of Software and Information Systems Engineering at the Ben-Gurion University of the Negev, and a Reader at the School of Informatics at the University of Edinburgh.
 His work investigates representations and algorithms for making decisions in heterogeneous groups comprising both people and computational agents.
 He has worked on combining artificial intelligence algorithms with educational technology towards supporting students in their learning and teachers to understand how students learn.
 He has published widely in highly refereed venues on topics ranging from artificial intelligence to the learning and cognitive sciences.
 Gal is the recipient of the Wolf foundation’s 2013 Krill prize for young Israeli scientists, a Marie Curie International fellowship, and a three-time recipient of Harvard University’s outstanding teacher award.
-Together with his co-authors, he has won the best student paper at UMAP-19, the best paper at EC 2016, and the best student paper at EDM 2014.

 Dr. Rajiv Vaid Basaiawmoit, Ph.D., MBA, is the Head of Sci-Tech Innovation & Entrepreneurship at the Faculty of Science & Technology at Aarhus University.
 He works with student-led innovation and entrepreneurship, interdisciplinary collaboration and gamification.
 He combines a multi-disciplinary academic background (PhD in Biophysics & MBA in Sustainability) with a social impact focused mindset.
 Rajiv advises and mentors student-driven startups and teaches Entrepreneurship & Innovation to Master and PhD level students from diverse STEM disciplines.
 He has previously been a jury member of a national start-up program called LaunchPad Denmark.
 From an academic perspective, he conducts research on entrepreneurship for STEM disciplines and using gamification to make entrepreneurship a more engaging discipline.